 At the Kinnelon Library, we have a wide range of adult programs to appeal to every sensibility.
 Our goal is to inspire, educate, and promote the well-being of the public.
 Our past offerings have included drawing workshops, cooking classes, numerous history lectures, craft classes, supernatural seminars, ballroom dance, and concerts.
 We also have a wide range of ongoing programs, such as knitting, an adult book club, drop-in crafts, and exercise classes.

-Tuesday Talkers-Tuesday, October 19, at 2:00pm-Join us for Tuesday Talkers!
-We will be talking about “Hour of the Witch” by Chris Bohjalian.
+Tuesday Talkers-Tuesday, March 21, at 1:00pm-Join us for Tuesday Talkers!
+We will be talking about “Her Heart for a Compass” by Click here to register..
 We will be meeting in person at the library, in the teen section.
-Click here to register.

 Yogaball-Saturdays at 8:00 am-beginning January 7- Yogaball will now be held via Zoom until further notice.
 All you need is a smart phone, tablet, or computer.
 Please register with the link on our website.
 Connecting is easy, click on the link from the email that you will receive soon after registering.
 Register by Friday, at 5PM, for Saturdays class.
 Click here to register.

 Zumba-Saturdays at 9:00 am-beginning January 7-Anyone can Zumba anywhere!
 Now on Zoom!
 All you need is a smart phone, tablet, or computer.
 Please register on our website.
 The link to our Zoom meeting ID and password will be sent to your email.
 Connecting is easy, either enter the meeting ID and password on your Zoom app or click on the link from the email that you will receive after registering.
 Register by Friday, at 5PM, for Saturday class.
 Click here to register.